 Conventions and Rules of Cut and Thrust in Meridies

 - Cut and Thrust is an allowed option within rapier tournaments.

 - For Cut and Thrust, all valid blows are considered incapacitating, thus rendering the combatant incapable of further combat.

 - Rigid material or equivalent is required to protect the elbows and knees.

 - For weapons with closed guards, coverage sufficient to protect wrist and fingers must be provided.
 Allowable coverage includes half gauntlets, WMA style padded gauntlets, finger bucklers or equivalent.

 - Full gauntlets are required whenever a weapon without a closed guard, such as a long sword or spear, is being used.
 These can be constructed of any material sufficient to protect the hand from a C&T blow.
 Metal finger gauntlets, metal or leather full gauntlets, and fully padded WMA style gauntlets are examples of sufficient protection.

 - Meridies has two Cut and Thrust authorizations: Basic and Advanced.

-- In order to authorize in Basic C&T, a combatant must attend a minimum of five classes or practices with a C&T marshal and hold either an advanced rapier or armored authorization.
+- In order to authorize in Basic C&T, a combatant must hold either an advanced rapier or armored authorization.